 Effective guardianship is an aspect of the routine activity theory approach to understanding crime and in particular victimization.
 Effective guardianship approach argues that three key factors are required for crime to happen: a motivated offender, a suitable target, and ineffective guardianship of that target.
 Effective guardianship would include having locks on bikes, security lights in the backyard, or putting goods in the trunk of the car.
 Crime occurs when there is an intersection in time and space of a motivated offender, an attractive target, and a lack of effective guardianship.
 People’s daily routine activities affect the likelihood they will be an attractive target who encounters an offender in a situation where no effective guardianship is present.
 Changes in routine activities in working class women can affect crime rates.
 Community Crime Prevention is a general category of prevention strategies which focus on the community itself.
+Developmental Crime Prevention is an approach to crime prevention which focuses on the way a crime occurs.
+Situational Crime Prevention is premised on the belief that most crime is opportunistic. lifestyle-exposure theory explains the correlates of crime against persons.

 Routine Activities Impending Social Change and Policing